Playa Zipolite: History

-In the 1990s and early 2000s, Zipolite was hard hit by two hurricanes and a fire.
-The first hurricane was Hurricane Pauline on 7 October 1997, a category four storm which destroyed nearly everything in town with strong flooding, leaving it -along with Mazunte and Puerto Ángel- cut off from the mainland, but there were no deaths.
+Since records began, Zipolite has been hit by three hurricanes; two in the 1990s and one in May 2022.
+The town has also been devastated by fires in, early 2000s, and most recently in late May 2022 a by product of the hurricane at that time.
+The first hurricane was Hurricane Pauline on 7 October 1997, a category four storm which destroyed nearly everything in town with strong flooding, leaving it—along with Mazunte and Puerto Ángel—cut off from the mainland, but there were no deaths.
 Next was Hurricane Rick on 9 November 1997.
 While not as strong as Pauline, the storm damaged roads and other infrastructure that was only partially rebuilt after Pauline.
+In 2022, Hurricane Agatha, the most powerful May hurricane along Mexico's Pacific coast since 1949, formed from a surface trough south of the Gulf of Tehuantepec, intensifying rapidly into a Category 2 hurricane with winds of 110 mph.
+Making landfall west of Puerto Ángel, Oaxaca, it weakened quickly inland, causing landslides and flash floods in Oaxaca, resulting in at least 9 fatalities and 6 missing persons.
+Estimated losses reached $50 million, though the National Hurricane Center did not provide specific damage figures.

-The last disaster to cause major damage was a fire that broke out on 21 February 2001, burning many of the wood and palm-thatched structures that were on the beach.
+A damaging fire occurred on 21 February 2001, burning many of the wood and palm-thatched structures that were on the beach.

 Since its beginnings in the 1960s, Zipolite has evolved from handful of beachfront cabanas and palm-thatched palapas to concrete, but still basic, hotels and other structures with a few more amenities.
-Behind the line of beachfront construction is now an area called Colonia Roca Blanca with a street known informally as the Adoquin which has become the town center.
+Behind the line of beachfront construction is an area called Colonia Roca Blanca with a street known informally as the Adoquin which has become the town center.
 Recently, the municipality has added tourist information services and police patrols on the beach both day and night during the busy season.